January Jones: Charity work

 In 2009, Jones joined the marine conservation organization Oceana as a celebrity spokesperson, working to save endangered sharks and to inform others about sharks' vital importance in nature.
 She has gone swimming with sharks for a public service announcement for the group.
 She served food with fellow actress Malin Åkerman at the Los Angeles Mission's annual Thanksgiving event on November 24, 2021.

 Personal life

 Jones dated Ashton Kutcher when they were both models for Abercrombie & Fitch in the late 1990s.

-One of Jones' favorite actors is Robert Stack.
-During her relationship with Jim Carrey in 2002, he presented her with Stack's autograph as a birthday present.
+One of Jones's favorite actors is Robert Stack.
+During her relationship with Jim Carrey in 2002, Carrey gave her Stack's autograph as a birthday present.

 She was in a relationship with singer Josh Groban from 2003 to 2006.

-She dated actor Jason Sudeikis in 2010 and People reported in January 2011 that they had split.
+She dated actor Jason Sudeikis in 2010.
+In January 2011, People reported that they had split.
 In September 2011, she gave birth to a son whose father's identity was not publicly disclosed.

 Jones has an interest in unsolved mysteries and believes she has seen a UFO.
-She has a tattoo that says "Bellatrix", the Latin word for female warrior, as well as the name of the star in the constellation Orion's shoulder opposite Betelgeuse.
+She has a tattoo that says "Bellatrix", the Latin word for female warrior.

+In 2025, Jones disclosed that she has experienced misophonia since she was a teenager and that the condition has worsened over time.